Industries & Practices

 Assisted the Capital Crossroads Special Improvement District with structuring and creating a process for implementing a program to encourage 43,000 downtown Columbus, Ohio, commuters to bus to work.
 Capital Crossroads SID is an organization that represents business owners working to keep the downtown area a clean and safe place to work and live.
 The goals of the bus pass program are threefold: address the limited downtown parking situation, fill vacant offices and improve air quality.

 Economic development counsel for large scale mixed-use development

 Assisted developer of mixed-use project in Dublin, Ohio known as “Bridge Park.”
 The work included the negotiation of incentives, including a tax increment (TIF) arrangement and community reinvestment (CRA) tax abatement, along with the formation of a new community authority (NCA), all for the purpose of facilitating the development of the project and the financing of core infrastructure improvements, including structured parking and an events center.
 Also served as bond counsel for multiple series of infrastructure and capital lease bonds issued by the Columbus-Franklin County Finance Authority.

 TIF counsel for Northeast Ohio redevelopment

-Served as special counsel to Orange Village for the implementation of a tax increment financing (TIF) program to facilitate a mixed-use development, including an approximately 1,000-space parking garage.
+Served as special counsel to Orange Village for the implementation of a tax increment financing (TIF) program to facilitate a mixed-use development known as Pinecrest, including an approximately 1,000-space parking garage.

-Port counsel for tax-advantaged lease-purchase financing of a senior living facility
+Port counsel for tax-advantaged capital lease financing of a senior living facility

-Served as counsel to the Belmont County Port Authority in connection with a lease-purchase financing for a senior living facility located in St. Clairsville, Ohio in order to provide a sales tax incentive for the acquisition of building materials for the project.
+Served as counsel to the Belmont County Port Authority in connection with a capital lease financing for a senior living facility located in St. Clairsville, Ohio in order to provide a sales tax incentive for the acquisition of building materials for the project.

 TIF negotiation and documentation